Canarian Arts & Culture

 Pretty much every town hosts its own party at some point and it's a rare summer weekend when there isn't a romería happening somewhere on the archipelago.
 The literal translation of romería is 'pilgrimage', but while the day-long fiestas usually have their roots in religion, these days the emphasis is more on party than piety.
 Most people don traditional Canarian costume for the day, which tends to begin with a procession followed by displays of traditional music and dance.
 Later on, the more modern-day tradition of sipping island-made rum with cola is the main activity, as town streets and squares become the site of a late-night bash.

-Sidebar: Local Heroes
+Feature: Local Heroes

 Famous people from the Canary Islands include: